chrisle/stagelinq-pcap/Notes.md

 - SC6000 Player 1: `192.168.86.201` (Port 2 on mixer)
 - SC6000 Player 2: `192.168.86.202` (Port 3 on mixer)
 - Music is on a 1TB internal SSD inside Player 1
+- Mixer and players get IPs via DHCP but are set with reserved IPs on the router.

 ---